-- 1. earn 30 credits, including 18 compulsory credits. - 2. complete 40 hours of community involvement activities. - 3. successfully complete the Ontario Secondary School Literacy test or course.
+- 1. earn 30 credits, including 18 compulsory credits (students who started on or after 2021 are required to take 2 eLearning courses-for more information, follow the link: Policy Memo 167 ELearning requirement - 2. complete 40 hours of community involvement activities - 3. successfully complete the Ontario Secondary School Literacy test or course - 4. successfully complete 2 online learning courses (unless the "opt out" option is requested)